 The hypothesis here is that the subjective effects of psilocybin are caused by decreased activity and connectivity in those hub regions.
 Thus enabling a state of unconstrained cognition.

 The second finding is that psychedelics produce an ‘entropic’ brain state.
 Entropic here refers to being in more disorder, or being more ‘disintegrated’.
-This means that whilst there are less ‘hub’ regions being activated, the brain is overall more connected.
+This means that whilst there are fewer ‘hub’ regions being activated, the brain is overall more connected.

 The changes in the brain are not only visible during the psychedelic experience (we will discuss the duration in a moment), but can also be seen on fMRI scans and subjective reports of mental health at 5 weeks.
 Those with the biggest changes in the brain were also those who had the best subjective outcomes.

-To read more about the how psilocin work in the brain (changes), the papers on the entropic/anarchic brain hypothesis are highly recommended.
+To read more about how psilocin works in the brain (changes), the papers on the entropic/anarchic brain hypothesis are highly recommended.